eea/eea.docker.reportek.zeoserver/zeoserver/Readme.md

 `zeoserver` will therefore run inside the container with the default parameters given by the recipe, such as listening on `port 8100`.

-### Extend configuration through environment variables

-Environment variables can be supplied either via an `env_file` with the `--env-file` flag

-    $ docker run --env-file zeoserver.env eeacms/reportek.zeoserver

-or via the `--env` flag

-    $ docker run --env BUILDOUT_ZEO_ADDRESS="80" eeacms/reportek.zeoserver

-It is **very important** to know that the environment variables supplied are translated into buildout configuration.
-For each variable with the prefix `BUILDOUT_` there will be a line added to the `[zeoserver]` configuration.
-For example, if you want to set the `read-only` attribute to the value `true`, you have to supply an environment variable in the form `BUILDOUT_READ_ONLY="true"`.
-When the environment variable is processed, the prefix is striped, `_` turns to `-` and uppercase turns to lowercase.
-Also, if the value is enclosed in quotes or apostrophes, they will be striped.
-The configuration will look like

-    [zeoserver]
-    ...
-    read-only = true
-    ...

-The variables supported are the ones supported by the [recipe](https://pypi.python.org/pypi/plone.recipe.zeoserver), so check out its documentation for a full list.
-Keep in mind that this option will trigger a rebuild at start and might cause a few seconds of delay.

-### Use a custom configuration file mounted as a volume

-    $ docker run -v /host/path/to/buildout.cfg:/opt/zeoserver/buildout.cfg eeacms/reportek.zeoserver

-You are able to start a container with your custom `buildout` configuration with the mention that it must be mounted at `/opt/zeoserver/buildout.cfg` inside the container.
-Keep in mind that this option will trigger a rebuild at start and might cause delay, based on your configuration.
-It is unadvised to use this option to install many packages, because they will have to be reinstalled every time a container is created.

 ### Extend the image with a custom configuration file